iamdudeman/vile/README.md

 # Vile

-Template project for building a game using [sola-game-engine](https://github.com/iamdudeman/sola-game-engine).
+This is a game made for the Pirate Software Game Jam 15.
+The theme for the codejam was "Alchemy and Shadows."
+It was built on sola-game-engine using repo template sola-game-template to start the project.

-A [Design document template](docs/DesignDocument.md) is provided inspired by the content found on [develop.games](https://develop.games/)
+A [Design document](docs/DesignDocument.md) with more info about the game is available.

 ## Project structure